Flying Ant or Swarming Termite?

 Flying ants have similar habits to the swarming termites as they are also the reproductives looking to form new colonies.
 But the worker ants are different from the worker termites because the ants do not cause the same physical property damage, aside from the carpenter ant species.
 Carpenter ants do not eat wood like termites, but they do carve holes in wood to nest, which will still result in structural damages.
 So the question then becomes: which one of these flying insects do you have buzzing around your yard?
 Below are a few distinctive traits you can use to identify whether you have ants or termites.

-If you are living in St. Louis or Mid Missouri and you are suffering from flying insects on your property then it is important to contact the experts in pest control at Rottler Pest & Lawn Solutions.
-With effective termite and ant solutions tailored to your home or business, you can be sure that your current pest problem will be taken care of as well as future problems.
+If you are living in St. Louis or Mid Missouri and you are suffering from termites or flying ants on your property then it is important to contact the experts in pest control at Rottler Pest & Lawn Solutions.
+With effective swarming termite and flying ant solutions tailored to your home or business, you can be sure that your current pest problem will be taken care of as well as future problems.
 For more information on any of our pest control in St. Louis or throughout Mid Missouri, contact our MO pest control pros today!